webMath/algesurf/parametric-equations/r2/readme.md

 ## Road Map

+* Translate folder and file names to English
+* Center in screen each object
 * Add slider bars that update coefficients in real-time
 * Add categories to each file
 * Add source to each file

 ## Issues / Bugs

 ## Project Links